-- On a regular July day, European airspace is invaded by about 30 000 flights.
+- On a typical July day, European airspace is invaded by about 30 flights.

-- About a quarter are registered in the airspace controlled by the United Kingdom.
+- About a quarter are registered in UK-controlled airspace.

-- These flights cover a total distance of 25 of millions of nautical miles, the equivalent of 104 journeys to the Moon or 998 of detours around the Earth.
+- These flights cover a total distance of 25 million nautical miles, the equivalent of 104 trips to the moon or 998 detours around the Earth.